gaurav2721/interview-preparation/README.md

 TO-DO
 1. cover what is ACID and CAP
 2. how to execute json in golang project
+3. learn how does SSL/TLS , server side verification happens
+4. learn about ecc,rsa and diffie hellman

 Strategy
 1. For LLD we have to finish 14 videos